sisoje/viewmodelify-swift/README.md

 ### Macros
 We can test both our view and our model in the same way:
 - For models we use @ViewModelify macro
-- For views we use @ViewInspectify macro
+- For views and view-modifiers we use @ViewInspectify macro

 ### Boilerplate code
 This package implements some of the boilerplate for out APP target: